Thomas Conway

 Thomas Conway (February 27, 1735 – March 1795) was an Irish-born army officer and colonial administrator who served as the governor of French India from 1787 to 1789.
-Over the course of his military career, he served in the French Royal Army, Continental Army and British Army and fought in the American Revolutionary War and the French Revolutionary Wars.
+Over the course of his military career, he served in the French Royal Army, the Continental Army, and British Army and fought in the American Revolutionary War and the French Revolutionary Wars.
 During the American Revolutionary War, Conway was involved with the alleged Conway Cabal with Horatio Gates, resulting in his dismissal from the Continental Army.

 Early life

 Thomas Conway was born in County Kerry, Ireland to James Conway and his wife Julieanne Conway.
 Though born to a Catholic family, it is unclear how closely he adhered to the faith.
 As a child, he immigrated to France with his parents.
 At the age of 14, he joined the French Royal Army's Irish Brigade and rose to the rank of colonel by 1772.